Final Update (Dec. 3)

 About the U.S. Forces Supporting Central American Relief

-About 250 troops from JTF-Bravo, U.S. Army South, Special Operations Command South, and other U.S. Southern Command entities have supported missions in Colombia, Honduras, Panama, and Guatemala.
-The task force is using HH-60 Black Hawk and CH-47 Chinook helicopters to conduct aerial missions.
-The Arleigh Burke-class guided-missile destroyer USS William P. Lawrence (DDG 110) and the “Easyriders” of Helicopter Maritime Strike Squadron (HSM) 37 are also supporting operations.
-On Nov.22, a U.S. Air Force C-130, from the 317th Air Wing, Dyess Air Force Base, Texas, transported 68 Colombian Army Soldiers to the Colombian island of San Andrés to support post-Hurricane Iota lifesaving and disaster-relief operations in the nearby Colombian island of Providencia.
+About 250 troops from JTF-Bravo, U.S. Army South, Special Operations Command South, and other U.S. Southern Command entities supported missions in Colombia, Honduras, Panama, and Guatemala.
+The task force used HH-60 Black Hawk and CH-47 Chinook helicopters to conduct aerial missions.
+USS William P. Lawrence (DDG 110), USS Comstock (LSD 45), and USS Sioux City (LCS 11) also supported operations.
+On Nov.
+22, a U.S. Air Force C-130, from the 317th Air Wing, Dyess Air Force Base, Texas, transported 68 Colombian Army Soldiers to the Colombian island of San Andrés to support post-Hurricane Iota lifesaving and disaster-relief operations in the nearby Colombian island of Providencia.

 The mission of Joint Task Force-Bravo includes being prepared to support disaster relief operations in Central America, South America and the Caribbean, when directed by SOUTHCOM.
 JTF-B’s training and strategic location allows them to mobilize and respond to an emergency with very short notice, enabling them to rapidly respond to the needs of our partners.